Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture: Sixth-order perturbation theory for the two--qubit mediated cross--Kerr

-To make the virtual process transparent, we evaluate the cross--Kerr coupling between bosonic modes $a$ and $b$ using straightforward sixth--order perturbation theory (PT)~\cite{Griffiths2018}.
-Two fixed--frequency transmon qubits $Q_1$ and $Q_2$ bridge the modes in series ($a$--$Q_1$--$Q_2$--$b$).
-The system Hamiltonian $H$ is the sum of the unperturbed term~\cite{blais2004cavity}
+To make the virtual process transparent, we evaluate the cross-Kerr coupling between bosonic modes $a$ and $b$ using straightforward sixth--order perturbation theory (PT)~\cite{Griffiths2018}.
+Two transmon qubits $Q_1$ and $Q_2$ bridge the modes in series ($a$-$Q_1$-$Q_2$-$b$).